-Abstract: In addition to performing traditional trial-stage tasks, masters often participate extensively in the pretrial phase by overseeing discovery proceedings and conducting settlement conferences. ...
-By contrast, if the order of reference appointing a special master to implement a remedial decree is unclear, she has little guidance. ...
-A court may use its inherent authority or its authority under Rule 53 to appoint an expert as a special master to advise the court. ...
-Despite the appointment of an expert special master, the Lanzaro court retained substantial responsibility for the ultimate resolution of the case. ...
-The appointment of a biased special master thus restricts the court's inquiry even further and escalates exponentially the potential for abuse when accompanied by the ability to proceed ex parte, the authority to conduct broad discovery, and a deferential standard of review. ...
+Abstract: In addition to performing traditional trial-stage tasks, neutrals often participate extensively in the pretrial phase by overseeing discovery proceedings and conducting settlement conferences. ...
+By contrast, if the order of reference appointing a neutral to implement a remedial decree is unclear, she has little guidance. ...
+A court may use its inherent authority or its authority under Rule 53 to appoint an expert as a neutral to advise the court. ...
+Despite the appointment of an expert neutral, the Lanzaro court retained substantial responsibility for the ultimate resolution of the case. ...
+The appointment of a biased neutral thus restricts the court's inquiry even further and escalates exponentially the potential for abuse when accompanied by the ability to proceed ex parte, the authority to conduct broad discovery, and a deferential standard of review. ...
 For example, in Toussaint v.
-McCarthy, the order of reference granted the special master broad discovery and ex parte powers as well as the power "[t]o review the placement and retention of prisoners in segregation, and to require the release of prisoners assigned to segregation without sufficient basis, in accordance with the provisions of . . . the Permanent Injunction." ...
-When stated in the order of reference, the master shall have the ability to monitor the defendant's compliance with the court's decree. ...
+McCarthy, the order of reference granted the neutral broad discovery and ex parte powers as well as the power "[t]o review the placement and retention of prisoners in segregation, and to require the release of prisoners assigned to segregation without sufficient basis, in accordance with the provisions of . . . the Permanent Injunction." ...
+When stated in the order of reference, the neutral shall have the ability to monitor the defendant's compliance with the court's decree. ...
 [LexisNexis]